josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 | `{{hero.name}}` [interpolation](guide/interpolation)                     | Displays the component's `hero.name` property value within the `<button>` element.                                                |

 Two-way data binding \(used mainly in [template-driven forms](guide/forms)\) combines property and event binding in a single notation.
-Here's an example from the `HeroDetailComponent` template that uses two-way data binding with the `ngModel` directive.
+Here is an example from the `HeroDetailComponent` template that uses two-way data binding with the `ngModel` directive.

 <code-example header="src/app/hero-detail.component.html (ngModel)" path="architecture/src/app/hero-detail.component.html" region="ngModel"></code-example>